darpanshukla/DarpanShukla/index.md

 ***

 # Technical activities

+I like to participate in conferences and discuss with scientists working in the field.

 ## Conferences and workshops participation
 - American Nuclear Society (ANS) 16th International Topical Meeting on Probabilistic Safety Assessment and Analysis (PSA) 2019, Charleston, SC, USA, during April 28 – May 03, 2019
 - 4th International Conference on Reliability, Safety and Hazard – 2019 (Advances in Risk Based Technology), Chennai, INDIA, during January 10 - 13, 2019